CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 (1) Acts apart from the beneficiaries; and

-(2) Manages and deals with the property, as principal, for the use and benefit of the beneficiaries who hold shares; and
+(2) Manages and deals with the property, as principal, for the use and benefit of the beneficiaries who hold equitable interests; and

-(c) Where the shares, equity interests and all ownership rights are freely transferable without the necessity of securing prior member approval or causing a dissolution of the organization.
+(c) Where the shares, equitable interests, and all ownership rights are freely transferable without the necessity of securing prior member approval or causing a dissolution of the organization.

-Rev 901.05 "Corporation" means an artificial person or legal entity created under the laws of incorporation of any state or foreign country without recognizing the distinctions between types of corporations such as those drawn in the Internal Revenue Code of 1986 between S corporations and other corporations.
+Rev 901.06 “Corporation” means an artificial person or legal entity created under the laws of incorporation of any state or foreign country without recognizing the distinctions between types of corporations such as those drawn in the IRC between S corporations and other corporations.

 (a) Current year profit; or